Dogs

 Register your dogs

-All dogs should be microchipped and registered and must wear a registration tag.
+All dogs must be microchipped and registered and must wear a registration tag.
 This will help return lost and wandering dogs to their owners.

 More on pet registration